Skip to main content

 Sights & Attractions in Bergerac

-The medieval towns, hilltop villages and cities built on the banks of the famous river are all amongst the attractions of the region.
-Within each town you will find historic buildings, informative museums and some of the most exciting prehistoric finds in Europe.
-A wealth of caves and underground caverns litter the region, allowing you to explore the Dordogne in the darker and cooler climes beneath.
-The perfect respite from the hot summer rays.
+The medieval towns, hilltop villages, fairy-tale chateaux, and cities built on the banks of the famous river, are among the attractions of the region.
+You'll find historic buildings, informative museums, and some of the most exciting prehistoric finds in Europe.
+A wealth of caves and underground caverns litter the region, offering the perfect respite from hot summer rays.

 Things to do in Bergerac

 Going for a paddle in the Dordogne is possibly one of the most popular activities in the region.
-Whether you choose to take your own kayak or canoe, or to take an organised boat trip on a tradition Gabare.
-On a hot summer day, taking a dip is certainly appealing.
-The Ministry of Health in France provides up-to-date information regarding the cleanliness of rivers and swimming areas.
-The interactive map (which is available in English) allows you to zoom in on the beaches of interest and to review recent test results.
-The beaches and rivers are ranked from excellent (blue) to prohibited (pink), meaning that entering the water is strictly prohibited.
-The monthly testing and monitoring makes it possible to assess the effects of wastewater sanitation and dirty rainwater runoff into swimming sites.
+Whether you choose to take your own kayak or canoe, or to take an organised boat trip on a tradition Gabare, on a hot summer day, taking a dip is certainly appealing.

 Our local experts and destination guides are trusted by